liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/docs/Configuring-pure-JavaScript-projects.md

 All you need to do to enable configuration is creating a `features/configuration.json` file in your project with the description of your configuration.
 You can also override that location with the [`create-jar.features.configuration`](.npmbundlerrc-file-reference#create-jarfeaturesconfiguration) option.

-The format of the file is described in [[configuration.json file reference]].
+The format of the file is described in [configuration.json file reference](configuration.json-file-reference.md).